 Under the Kala Agreement, JHU agreed to a number of financial concessions to both the Company and Kala.
 The payments under the existing JHU agreements were modified by reducing all milestones and minimum annual royalties by 25%, including the development milestone payments due for the first licensed product; the development milestone payments due for the first license product were each extended by one year; development milestone payments for the second and third licensed products were eliminated; and the commercial milestone payments for the first commercial sale of a licensed product were reduced by 50% in the United States.
 New sales-based milestones were added for the second and third licensed products.
 Upon the second licensed product under the JHU Agreement reaching a certain level of sales or receiving sublicense royalty income, the Company is required to pay \$100,000 plus the amounts of the eliminated development milestones and reduced first commercial sale milestone.
-For the third licensed product, on reaching the same level of sales or receiving sublicense royalty income.
-For the third licensed product, or reaching the same level of sales or receiving sublicense royalty income, the Company is required to pay \$150,000 plus the amounts of the eliminated development milestone.
+For the third licensed product, on reaching the same level of sales or receiving sublicense royalty income, the Company is required to pay \$150,000 plus the amounts of the eliminated development milestones and reduced first commercial sale milestone.
 In addition, the Company, Kala and JHU released each other from any liability or claims known to Kala and the Company as of the Kala Agreement and arising out of the actions leading to, and related to the subject of, the Kala Agreement.